PPLcoin2/PPLcoin/README.md

 IS 100% OPEN SOURCE

 IS 100% PEER TO PEER using no servers or websites.
-EVERYTHING (all files, etc) is on the DEVICE used by the user.
+EVERYTHING (all files, etc) being on the DEVICE used by the user.